architraigupta1/designpatterns/DesignPrinciples.md

 - When you have to create object dynamically at runtime based on the flow invoked.
 - Helps to hide the logic of object creation.
 Each class is responsible for creating its own object
 - Helps to centralize the logic of object creation.
 All the if-else/switch lives together

+### 4. Singleton Pattern

+#### Definition
+If you want that only one object of a class can ever be created, use this.

+#### Guidelines & Notes for pattern usage
+- Whenever you want to create a shared list/object that is accessible to all the other classes.
+- Make sure to make the singleton thread safe.

+### 5. Builder Pattern

+#### Definition
+Pattern used to create objects made from a bunch of other objects.
+Also, helps to hide the building logic (which can be complex) of parts of the object.

+#### Guidelines & Notes for pattern usage
+- When you want to build an object made up of another object
+- When the creation logic of parts of the object is complex.
+You can hide all those details in the builders.

+### 6. Prototype Pattern

+#### Definition